paulproteus/dirtbike/DEVELOP.rst

 Generally, subcommands which are overly verbose have most of their spew suppressed.
 You can see the gory details if you set the environment variable `DIRTBIKE_DEBUG` to any non-empty value.

+If you want to keep the schroot sessions around after the test suite finishes, set the environment variable `DIRTBIKE_DEBUG_SESSIONS` to any non-empty value.
+The session ids will be printed, and it's up to you to end them explicitly.
+Note that multiple new , randomly named sessions may be created.
+You can destroy them all all quickly with `schroot -e --all-sessions`.